xrosecky/differ/docs/introduction.rst

   - ``KDU_expand``

-.. note:: User can see detailed information about each external program in `Recognized Extractor Outputs`_.
+.. note:: Detailed information about each external program can be seen in `Recognized Extractor Outputs`_.